marian12345/nodejs-chat-app-backend/README.md

 The Idea is that users can give themselves a username and chat with eachother.

-Currently there is a Vuejs Frontend existing which can be found [here](https://github.com/marian12345/vue-chat-app-frontend)
+Currently there is one Vuejs Frontend existing which can be found [here](https://github.com/marian12345/vue-chat-app-frontend)